Chapter 3. Urban, Industrial, and Divided: Socio-Economic Change, 1867-1920

 The workforce as a whole was growing in the three decades before 1920 and in no category more so than in “owners and managers” (as can be seen in the table above).
 Starting at 78,639 in 1891, the total number grew to 84,040 in 1901, and 219,008 in 1911.
 The number of women in this category leapt from 3,036 in 1901 to 11,085 in 1911.[20]
 Early in the 20th century attempts were made to rationalize systems of production that had lurched forward for 50 years without much thought given to systems.
 The most well-known body of thought on this subject is the scientific management model pioneered by the American Frederick Winslow Taylor (1856-1919).
 Sometimes referred to as Taylorism, these new approaches considered everything from the coordination of shift work, the positioning of machinery, and the inculcation of new industrial virtues like punctuality.

-Taylorism was part of a growing middle class agenda of social reform that included child labour legislation, universal education, and or .
+Taylorism was part of a growing middle class agenda of social reform that included child labour legislation, universal education, and temperance or prohibition.
 While Canadians beyond the working-class acknowledged that excesses of exploitation needed to be curbed and that the most vulnerable needed to be protected, an interventionist state was still some decades away.
 And, of course, Canadian federalism meant that social legislation would arise at the provincial level, so it would be unevenly developed and potentially idiosyncratic.
 Middle-class engagement in these issues, however, could only go so far and reformism quickly ran up against emerging class-based antipathies.
 These tensions would explode in the first two decades of the 20th century.

 Key Points